Rare Mastiff Dog Breeds

 In the home but they are generally mellow dogs that are happy to lounge around the house with their owners.

-Spanish Mastiffs are associated with certain health issues, such as hip dysplasia and bloat, which can be managed through regular veterinary care and proper nutrition.
+Spanish Mastiffs are associated with certain health issues, such as hip dysplasia.

-Expected lifespan is 10-12 years with good care.
+Expected lifespan is 10-12 years with a high quality diet, good care and regular veterinary health checks.

 Spanish Mastiff - Takeaway